peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance.
-Once an Status Attestation is issued, it can be verified without any further communication with the Credential Issuer or any other party.
+Once a Status Attestation is issued, it can be verified without any further communication with the Credential Issuer or any other party.

 3. **Digital Credentials Formats**: Status Attestations are agnostic from the